future-internet-lab/rl-for-serverless/README.md

 # Serverless optimization using deep reinforcement learning
 ## Code structure
-- rlss_env.py: Simulate serverless environment base-on Gymnasium library
+- `env/` folder: Implementation of serverless environment base-on Gymnasium library
+- `utils/` folder which include:
-- models.py, dqn_agent.py: Include Neural network and Deep Q-learning .
-Most of source code of these two files comes from https://github.com/MOSAIC-LAB-AALTO/drl_based_trigger_selection
+    - `models.py`, `dqn_agent.py`: Neural network and Deep Q-learning implementation.
+Most of source code in these two files comes from https://github.com/MOSAIC-LAB-AALTO/drl_based_trigger_selection
+    - Others function to log, debug and support for main function
-- main_dqn.py: Include main function for training and testing DRL agorithms with serverless environtment.
+- `main_dqn.py`: Include main function for training and testing DRL agorithms with serverless environment.
-- utils: others function to log, debug and support for main function
 ## How to run code?
 So far we have only deployed the DQN algorithm for the purpose of testing the environment's behavior.
 To train model, run command: